 Figure 4.2-1: High level functional architecture for CAPIF interconnection with multiple CAPIF provider domains

-In line with TS 23.222 [2], figure 4.2-2 in the present document shows the architectural model for the CAPIF interconnection within the same CAPIF provider domain, which allows API invokers of CAPIF core function 1 to utilize the service APIs from CAPIF core function 2, where both CAPIF core function 1 and CAPIF core function 2 are hosted within the trust domain of the CAPIF provider A.
+Figure 4.2-2 in the present document (see also TS 23.222 [2]) shows the architectural model for the CAPIF interconnection within the same CAPIF provider domain, which allows API invokers of CAPIF core function 1 to utilize the service APIs from CAPIF core function 2, where both CAPIF core function 1 and CAPIF core function 2 are hosted within the trust domain of the CAPIF provider A.

 The API invokers of CAPIF core function 1 indicates that API invoker onboards in CAPIF core function 1.